 The buttons at the bottom of the window are used to add further data sources that exist in ArcGIS Online.

 - Layer – a feature layer with one or more features.

 - Table – a table with data for one or more features.
 For more information visit the Tables page.

 - CSV – a CSV file with data for one or more features.
 For more information visit the CSV page.

-Embed & Share
+Embed & share

 Use this option to discard all unsaved changes made during the editing session.

 Use this option to exit the editor page and return to the home page.